 The health benefits may not only be due to the absence of meat, but also the increased consumption of plant foods.
-A plant based diet is generally low in saturated fat, higher in dietary fibre, low in cholesterol, contains more fruit, vegetables, nuts, legumes and is higher in antioxidants and phytochemicals.
+A plant-based diet is generally low in saturated fat, higher in dietary fibre, low in cholesterol, contains more fruit, vegetables, nuts, legumes and is higher in antioxidants and phytochemicals.

 Phytochemicals are not essential to survival but provide numerous health benefits including reducing the risk of chronic disease and fighting existing disease.
 Plants produce phytochemicals for their own survival and protection which leads us to think that organic foods are richer in phytochemicals.
 There may be as many as 100, 000 different kinds of phytochemicals, and often a hundred or more in a single plant.

 Vegetarians often have a high intake of beans which are high in polyphenols and saponins, and whole grains, which are high in phenols.
 This high intake of phytochemical may attribute to why vegetarians enjoy a lower risk of certain diseases.
-Dark green vegetables (such as collards, kale, and spinach), crusciferous vegetables (such as broccoli, brussels sprouts, and cabbage), purple/blue fruits (such as blueberries and blackberries), tomatoes, citrus fruits, garlic, flaxseeds, and soybeans are also among the superstars of phytochemical rich foods and are often rich in vegetarian based diets.
+Dark green vegetables (such as collards, kale, and spinach), cruciferous vegetables (such as broccoli, brussels sprouts, and cabbage), purple/blue fruits (such as blueberries and blackberries), tomatoes, citrus fruits, garlic, flaxseeds, and soybeans are also among the superstars of phytochemical-rich foods and are often rich in vegetarian based diets.

 Obtaining Nutritional Adequacy

-The following nutrients, vitamins and minerals should be considered if following a vegetarian diet;
+The following nutrients, vitamins, and minerals should be considered if following a vegetarian diet;

 - Protein-Important for growth and repair.
-A well balanced plant based diet with adequate calories will contain a sufficient amount of protein.
-Good protein sources include legumes, nuts, quinoa, nuts/nut butters, seeds, whole-grains and tofu.
+A well-balanced plant-based diet with adequate calories will contain a sufficient amount of protein.
+Good protein sources include legumes, nuts, quinoa, nuts/nut butters, seeds, whole-grains, and tofu.
 Eggs and dairy are also good protein sources.

 - Iron – Transports oxygen around the body.
-Plant based sources of iron include legumes, nuts, seeds, whole grains and green leafy vegetables; they contain non-haem iron which is absorbed much less by the body compared to haem iron from animals.
+Plant-based sources of iron include legumes, nuts, seeds, whole grains and green leafy vegetables; they contain non-haem iron which is absorbed much less by the body compared to haem iron from animals.
 To enhanced absorption;

 - Add a source of vitamin C to a meal,